graphql-python/graphene/docs/pages/docs/django/tutorial.md

 from cookbook.ingredients.models import Category, Ingredient

-# Graphene will automatically map the User model's fields onto the UserType.
+# Graphene will automatically map the Category model's fields onto the CategoryNode.
-# This is configured in the UserType's Meta class (as you can see below)
+# This is configured in the CategoryNode's Meta class (as you can see below)
 class CategoryNode(DjangoNode):
     class Meta:
         model = Category